 - assistance for families to come together to talk about sensitive or complex issues

-- links to other services such as home help and financial support
+- links to other services such as home help and financial or legal support

 - support for emotional, cultural, social and spiritual concerns

 Palliative care may be coordinated by your GP or community nurse and delivered by health professionals, volunteers and carers.
 If you have more complex needs, your care may be led by a specialist palliative care service.